michael105/slterm/README.md

 There still is the option to
 have "rgb" colors via modifying the indexed 256 color palette, the default is the ("standardized") xterm 256 color palette.
-I just slimmed down the memory usage for the colors from 8 Bytes to 2 Bytes per glyph.
+This slims down the memory usage of the colors from 8 Bytes to 2 Bytes per glyph.

 ;) To quote Bill, 256 colors ought be enough for everyone.